Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Introduction

 i.
 We propose a general state prediction model featured with a distribution-accuracy curve.
 Our model captures key factors of several existing prediction models, including window-based \cite{huang-predictive-14}, distribution-based \cite{tadrous-proactive-shaping}, and filter-based \cite{ooc-sig-16} models.

 ii.
-We propose a general constrained network control algorithm called \emph{predictive learning-aided control} (\plc), which is an online algorithm that requires \emph{zero} a-prior system statistical information. \plc{} jointly performs sequential distribution estimation and change detection, dual learning, and queue-based online control.
+We propose a general constrained network control algorithm called \emph{predictive learning-aided control} (\plc). \plc{} is an online algorithm that is applicable to both stationary and non-stationary systems.
+It jointly performs distribution estimation and change detection, dual learning, and queue-based online control.

 iii.
 We show that for stationary networks, \plc{} achieves an $[O(\epsilon), O(\log^2(1/\epsilon))]$ utility-delay tradeoff.
 For non-stationary networks, \plc{} obtains an $[O(\epsilon), O(\log^2(1/\epsilon)$ $+ \min(\epsilon^{c/2-1}, e_w/\epsilon))]$ utility-backlog tradeoff for distributions that last $\Theta(\frac{\max(\epsilon^{-c}, e_w^{-2})}{\epsilon^{1+a}})$ time, where $e_w$ is the prediction accuracy, $c\in(0, 1)$ and $a>0$ is an $\Theta(1)$ constant (the Backpressue algorithm \cite{neelynowbook} requires an $O(\epsilon^{-2})$ length for the same utility performance with a larger backlog).\footnote{Note that when there is no prediction, i.e., $w=0$ and $e_w=\infty$, we recover previous results of \olac{} \cite{huang-learning-sig-14}. }